What is a Digital Freight Brokerage?

-Digital Freight Brokerage (DFB) takes Traditional Freight Brokerage (TFB) methodology and applies the latest database management software to it.
+Digital Freight Brokerage (DFB) offers a solution.
+It takes Traditional Freight Brokerage (TFB) methodology and applies the latest database management software to it.
 This is done in an effort to better collect a wider range of real-time data.
 This data is pulled from a mix of shippers needing to move goods and carriers with the resources to move those goods.

 Essentially, digital freight brokerage is faster and more encompassing than the traditional methods of manual collection.
 Furthermore, it is able to achieve this in a single sweep - using "what if" comparisons as an integrating algorithm.
 This type of algorithm produces digital load-boards and automated "on-demand" brokerages.
 And in the process, it creates a more efficient "multi-pickup/multi-drop" route map in the process.